 What am I going to do with all this area code data?

-We saved the best news for last: we’ll take care of this part for you (and for free, too!).
+We saved the best news for last: we’ll take care of this part for you (for free!).
 With our tool ZipMap, you can input lists of area and zip codes to create detailed heat maps of the data, making regional clusters obvious and geotargeting that much simpler.